 Euromos was an ancient city located near in the province of Caria.
 It is first mentioned in the 5th century BC when it was known as Kyromos.
 The city was subdued by nearby Mylasa during the reign of King Mausolus of Halicarnassus in the 4th century BC but regained some autonomy during the Roman rule.
 Its ruins are located approximately 4 km southeast of Selimiye and 12 km northwest of Milas in the Muğla Province of Turkey.

 Coordinates: 37° 22′ 27″ N, 27° 40′ 31″ E

-The ruins contain numerous interesting buildings, the most outstanding of which is the temple of Zeus Lepsinos.
 The temple was built during the reign of Emperor Hadrian in the 2nd century AD on the site of an earlier Carian temple (the temenos itself dates back to as early as the 6th century BC).
-However the temple was never entirely completed (some of the standing columns were never fluted), probably due to the economic crisis that hit the ancient city 1,800 years ago.
+However, the temple was never entirely completed (some of the standing columns were never fluted), probably due to the economic crisis that hit the ancient city 1,800 years ago.
 Wealthy citizens stepped forward with financial support and had their names engraved on plaques on some of the columns, but this support was insufficient.
-An inscription says that Menecrates, a physician and magistrate donated five of the 30 columns of this temple and Leo Quintus, a magistrate donated another seven.
+An inscription says that a physician named Menecrates donated five of the 32 columns of this temple while another inscription mentions that a magistrate named Leo Quintus donated another seven.

 Recent excavations have brought to light the remains of an altar and a decree of Hellenistic date revealing that the temple was dedicated to Zeus Lepsynos and was not the first temple erected to him at Euromos.